I want to do an addition. Am I supposed to call an architect? Or a builder? What does Design Build mean?

 The general term for this topic is Project Delivery.
-You have an idea, the way that idea gets turned into an actual part of your house is through your Project Delivery.
+You have an idea, the way that idea gets turned into an actual part of your house (or a new house!) is through your Project Delivery.
 Far and away the two most common Project Delivery methods for residential additions/renovations are Design-Bid-Build and Design-Build.

 There are positive and less positive aspects of each method, and it’s important to understand them BEFORE you hire someone to help you with your project.